NorthStarUAS/insgnss_tools/README.md

   measurement update.
 Tends to converge to the exact same solution as the non-magnetometer variant over time.
 Is more stable in attitude and holds the bias estimate more stable.
-With a reasonable magnetometer calibration, this version should converge more quickly.
+With a reasonable magnetometer calibration, this version should converge more quickly and drift less in low dynamic portions of a flight (however the drift that is there will be towards any magnetometer calibration error.)

 * nav_eigen_sep: The same algorithm as nav_eigen_float, but with the code restructured a bit to enable separating the time update and the